Cheronda Guyton Picture Gets Bank Executive Sacked

 So do people who own a $12 million home in Malibu get kicked out of it?
 Turns out, the couple that owned the property got mixed up in the whole Bernie Madoff Ponzi scheme business.
 CBS says “they were financially devastated by Bernard Madoff’s fraud scheme.”

-They had completed their personal loan application for their home mortgage with Wells Fargo, and when they suddenly needed money to pay off huge debts, they signed their property over to the bank.
+They had completed their personal loa form for their home mortgage with Wells Fargo, and when they suddenly needed money to pay off huge debts, they signed their property over to the bank.
 There was a stipulation in the couple’s agreement with Wells Fargo that the bank was required to keep the home off the market for awhile.
 Nonetheless, the couple had to move out.

 So Cheronda Guyton knew the owners had gotten the boot but that the house couldn’t be sold.
 So what did she do?
 Bollywood91.com says she moved in!
 CBS news says she “stayed there,” which is a tad more vague, but one thing we know is that she turned this pricey property into a party house.
 Neighbors complained that she was throwing parties in a home that was supposed to be empty, and the Los Angeles Times caught wind of it.